Financial-Times/origami/README.md

 * Dispatch the `o.DOMContentLoaded` event (which will also initialise all other compatible Origami modules on the page); or
 * Run `o-overlay#init([el])` (optionally pass a parent element to search for trigger elements, which will form its o-layers context.
 The default is `document.body`)

-### Imperatively
+### Imperative

 The constructor function accepts two arguments:

-* id: Unique identifer string for the overlay within the page
+* id: Unique identifier string for the overlay within the page
-* options: JSON object that configures the overlay.
+* options: JSON object that configures the overlay

 ```js
 var myOverlay = new Overlay('myOverlay', {